srmadani/Agentic_VPP/README.md

 ## Next steps (suggested)
 - Add a small unit test for `find_best_dr_opportunities` and `calculate_dissatisfaction` that runs quickly without LLM calls.
 - Add a minimal runner script `run_simulation.py` that wraps `run_vpp_simulation()` and writes out `simulation_results.pkl` for CI and non‑interactive use.

----
-This README is intentionally concise to mirror the style of Google project READMEs: short, navigable, and focused on reproducibility.